-BRM has entered into arrangements with its banker to provide guarantees to BRM's lessor and the Department of Mines and Petroleum.
-The arrangements are supported by term deposits which are considered restricted cash.
+BRM entered into arrangements with its banker to provide guarantees to the BRM Group's lessor and the Department of Mines and Petroleum.
+The arrangements were supported by term deposits which were considered restricted cash.

 Material investment, acquisitions and disposals